Mixins

 Adds:

-version: int— default1, incremented on every UPDATE viabefore_updatelistener.
+version: int— default1, incremented on every UPDATE by thebefore_flushlistener.

 Useful for optimistic concurrency control: check the version didn't change between read and write, abort if it did.